digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/mendes_tarcisio/_index.md

 # List each interest with a dash
 interests:
-- Semantic Web applied to life science data
+- Semantic Web for life science
 - Ontology design and development
 - Natural language processing
 - Applied AI